Meta-models for transfer learning in source localisation: Introduction: Multilevel models for meta-modelling

-Engineering systems and infrastructure are increasingly equipped with sensors, often providing streams of telemetry data.
+Increasingly, engineering systems are equipped with sensors, often providing streams of telemetry data.
 As the number of instrumented systems grows, \textit{population} data become available~\cite{gardner2022pbshm}.
-While machine populations clearly differ from the natural examples in ecology, epidemiology, and behavioural science, the same statistical methods can be used when representing the interactions of artificial systems~\cite{Rahwan2019MB}.
+While machine populations clearly differ from the natural examples in ecology, epidemiology, and behavioural science, the same statistical methods can be used to represent artificial systems~\cite{Rahwan2019MB}.

-In this article, we consider \textit{multilevel} (or hierarchical) models~\cite{bda3}, a family of methods that are particularly suited to population studies since the associated data naturally exhibit a hierarchical structure.
-As an engineering example, consider turbines in a wind farm.
-Although the wind-power relationships may vary depending on the unique environment of each machine, the wind speed at which they start generating power, and the limiting power output, should be the same for all members of the group, provided that they are the same specification and functioning correctly~\cite{bull2022hierarchical}.
+In this article, we consider \textit{multilevel} (or hierarchical) models~\cite{bda3} which are particularly suited to population data, as they naturally exhibit a hierarchical structure.
+As an engineering example, consider turbines of the same specification in a wind farm.
+Each individual is unique, with its own wind-power relationship, depending on the local environment.
+On the other hand, some parameters are shared between operating subgroups (e.g.\ maximum power) while others are global (e.g.\ the minimum rpm to generate power).

-A multilevel model can represent the interdependencies of such structured data, as nested groups of models can \textit{pool} information.
-This extends the value of data by sharing parameters either (i) directly, or (ii) indirectly with parameters that depend on some common, latent variables.
-A conceptual introduction of these models as \textit{mulitask learners} can be found in~\cite{murphy2012machine}.
-Most interestingly, by modelling intertask relationships (between machines) alternative insights can be extracted from the statistical model, which can help to inform simulation, control, and maintenance.
+A multilevel model can represent interdependent population data via \textit{partial pooling}~\cite{bda3} where parameter hierarchies are learnt with machine-specific and shared parameters (or functions).
+As such, models share (i.e.\ pool) information, to extend the value of data.
+Multilevel models are often termed \textit{multitask learners}, as multiple related tasks $f_k$ are learnt simultaneously to improve inference \cite{murphy2012machine}. \Cref{fig:visualise} visualises how multilevel models can learn multiple tasks.

+With interpretable models, one can inspect how parameters $\theta_k$ vary between tasks.
+These variations are termed \textit{intertask relationships}, and each function that approximates them (shown as $g$ in \Cref{fig:visualise}) can be considered as a \textit{meta-model} (a \textit{model of models}).
+If desired, these intertask functions can be built to vary with respect to higher-level (\textit{macro}) explanatory variables.
+A simple example is the varying coefficients model, typically demonstrated with the 8-schools data \cite{kreft1998introducing}.
+Intertask relationships are useful in engineering practice, as they allow alternative insights to be extracted from collected population data.